jessnjerome/adam-blog/_posts/2017-08-04-directions.markdown

 If you plan to arrive by car, please be aware that unfortunately parking near the Bodleian is rather limited.
-If you're not staying over in Oxford, we have a few car parking spaces reserved at the Perch, so we'd advise driving there before the ceremony and getting a taxi to the Bodleian from there, so that you can drive home directly from the Perch after the reception.
+If you're not staying over in Oxford, we have a few car parking spaces reserved at The Perch, so we'd advise driving there before the ceremony and getting a taxi to the Bodleian from there, so that you can drive home directly from The Perch after the reception.

 If you're driving to Oxford for the weekend and your hotel doesn't provide